 Establishing the naval training school

-The only school to be instituted under this Act was the Kohimarama Naval Training School and it had a short life.
-It was established in buildings that had been erected as the Melanesian Mission’s St Andrew’s College at what is now known as Mission Bay in Auckland.
-Seven years after the removal of the mission’s headquarters to Norfolk Island in 1867 the buildings were leased by the New Zealand government for the school, along with the mission schooner, Southern Cross, which was to be used as a training vessel (Ross 1983).
-At this time education for settler children was provided through the Provincial Councils, and there was no central state education department.
+The only school to be instituted under this Act was the Kohimarama Naval Training School.
+It had a short life after establishment in buildings that had been erected as the Melanesian Mission’s St Andrew’s College at what is now known as Mission Bay in Auckland.
+Seven years after the removal of the mission’s headquarters to Norfolk Island in 1867, the buildings were leased by the New Zealand government for the school, along with the mission schooner, Southern Cross, which was to be used as a training vessel.
+At this time education for settler children was provided through the Provincial Councils, and there was no central government education department.
 The school was therefore established under the superintendence of Captain T.C.
 Tilly of the Royal Navy and administered for most of its brief seven-year history under the Marine Department.
 It was managed by a former Royal Navy Lieutenant, G.R.
 Breton, and staffed largely by naval officers.
 As one Member of Parliament noted, the school was intended to create ‘what might be called a sort of esprit de corps, or spirit of emulation, among the boys’ (NZPD 1874: 746).
 The boys also received regular religious instruction and were required to attend prayers each morning and evening.
 The benefits of such training, according to the Bishop of Melanesia, would only be fully appreciated when the boys were able to take up good apprenticeships that would enable them to rise above their unfortunate backgrounds (AJHR 1877 H-29: 6).

 Schooling, daily routine and apprenticeships